cpud/climb-plotly/README.md

 # climb-plotly

 Open the 'Final' notebook and run all cells to see the end visual.
 It may take a couple minutes to gather all of the data.

+mtnprojDF is a csv file that is the final dataframe used for the visual.

 Using data scraped from Mountain Project, a website where users share rock climbing routes, I created a plotly choropleth map that show which states have the most routes, while also displaying the amount